-Read Carefully for Understanding Worksheet to Accompany "Race and Voting Rights in 2016"
+Read Carefully for Understanding Worksheet to Accompany "Race and Voting Rights"

-1. According to Andy Nash, what is the new trend in voting rights?

-2. What are three ways that voters are being deprived of voting rights?
+1. According to Andy Nash, what are three ways that voters are being deprived of voting rights?

-3. Do you agree that restrictions on voting rights have disporportionately affected people of color and poor people?
-Why or why not?
+2. What evidence does Nash present to argue that restrictions on voting rights have disporportionately affected people of color and poor people?